Amateur Photographer verdict

 Below are 100% crops of our standard test scene, taken from raw files processed using Adobe Camera Raw.

-Canon EOS 850D / T8i: Verdict
+Canon EOS 850D / T8i verdict

 With a dearth of new DSLR models over the past few years, it’s been a long time since I last reviewed one (2017, in fact).
 So shooting with the Canon EOS 850D / Rebel T8i has been an interesting experience.
 On one level, it’s an impressively refined and capable camera, and if you’re a glass-half-full person, you might conclude that you’re getting the best of both worlds.
 After all, this is a DSLR that boasts many the best features of a mirrorless camera when it’s switched into live view.

-The thing is, though, that the EOS 850D / Rebel T8i actually works better in live view in almost every respect.
+The thing is, though, the EOS 850D / Rebel T8i actually works better in live view in almost every respect.
 In DSLR mode, it’s let down by its tiny, inaccurate viewfinder; in other words, the one asset that’s supposed to weigh decisively in its favour.
 So arguably, you’re getting the bulk of a DSLR without its single biggest benefit.
 You do still get impressive battery life, but it’s really not that hard to buy a spare if you choose a mirrorless camera instead.

 Ergonomics